Centro de Futebol Zico Sociedade Esportiva: History

 Unlike of that occurs with the associations sports traditional whose foundation is marked by signature of an ata, a club-company passes the exist in date in that is registered its contract social.
 The CFZ do Rio entered in activity this way, in molds of law that has the signature of Zico on July 12, 1996, six months after the first birthday of Centro de Futebol Zico, in Recreio dos Bandeirantes.

 The great goal of Zico with the creation of a club was give continuity to work of academies of its Soccer Center, providing to young the possibility of compete.
 Teams were formed in five main categories: Mirim, Infantil, Juvenil, Juniores and professional.
 The first game was by category Juvenil against the São Cristóvão in Duque de Caxias, by Copa Rio.

 First club-company registered in Brazil, initially if called Rio de Janeiro Sociedade Esportiva.
 The team still competed as Rio de Janeiro, but the name had of be abandoned because already had a record similar.
 On February 4, 1998, the CFZ name became official and the ‘do Rio’ is added to Facebook the essence of idea original.

 So as its owner, the CFZ do Rio born fated the win.
 The team professional joined in Third Division of State Championship in 1997 and already premiered being champion.
-In final held on September 27, the team headed by Jaime de Almeida with Joubert Filho in fitness and Joubert in coordination and technical knowledge, defeated Duquecaxiense by 1-0, goal of Japanese Takayuki Suzuki.
-Suzuki defended later the selection of Japan and was headed by Zico between 2002-2006.
+In final held on September 27, the team headed by Jaime de Almeida with Joubert Filho in fitness and Joubert in coordination and technical knowledge, defeated Duquecaxiense by 1–0, goal of Japanese Takayuki Suzuki.
+Suzuki defended later the selection of Japan and was headed by Zico between 2002 and 2006.

 In other categories not was different.
 Since that the club entered in activity, Juniores e Juvenil obtained results expressive.
 Under the command of former players Adílio and Andrade, contemporary of Zico in midfield of Flamengo the CFZ won the tricampeonato of Second Division of Juniores (1999, 2000 and 2002).
 And still arrived to championship of Taça Otávio Pinto Guimarães, Competition that meets the main teams of State in same category.
 In 2000, the team Juvenil reached the Title state undefeated while the team Mirim raised the cup in year earlier.
 In this same years, Zico had the idea of lead the project to where there higher organization and structure in league regional.
 Was so that arose the CFZ de Brasília.